Hades Titan Blood and How to Upgrade Weapons

-When you finally complete everything, you’ll be rewarded with 8 Titan’s Blood.
+When you finally complete everything, you’ll get 8 Titan Blood.

-All you need to do is run across and defeat all of the various minibosses in the Underworld.
+All you need to do is defeat all of the various minibosses in the Underworld.
 There's a chance of any one of them appearing when you see a chamber marked with a Skull, and these Wardens exist on every level, including the one just before the final boss.

 Titan’s Blood Source 4: Charon’s Shop